sonbachmi/son-datachat/frontend/src/about.md

 ### AI-powered application for data analysis and ASR
 #### Designed and built by Son Nguyen me@sonnguyen.online

-This application employs modern AI technologies to implement two features:
+This project employs modern AI technologies to implement and showcase two features of great potential use:

 ## Interactive Data Analysis

-When you upload a datasheet file in CSV or Excel format that contains tabular data of any kind and shape, DataChat uses OpenAI (with help from the Pandas AI library) to analyze the data for understanding.
+When you upload a datasheet file in CSV or Excel format that contains tabular data of any kind and shape, DataChat uses OpenAI (with help from the _Pandas AI_ library) to parse the data for analysis.
 Then you can start a conversation, asking everything about the data using natural English just like with a GPT chatbot.
-DataChat can provide answers relevant to the data with facts, insights and calculations that may help you filter and query any aspects of the data and examine them.
+DataChat can provide answers relevant to the data with reasonings, insights and calculations that may help you filter and query any aspects of the data and examine them.
 DataChat can also help you visualize the data by drawing tables and charts representing any range and subset of data and their relations, in any criteria.
+Actually, DataChat serves as a minimal version of what _LlamaIndex_ calls a _knowledge assistant_, but purely homemade.
+I built this project from the ground up this way as part of an early research on how to implement a human-LLM interface for data analysis using the knowledge and experience I was assimilating.

 Some typical questions you can ask: